 1. Krakauer, A.H.* and Tauber, C.A.
 1996.
 Larvae of Micromus, generic characteristics and a description of Micromus subanticus (Neuroptera: Hemerobiidae).
 Annals of the Entomological Society of America, 89: 203-211.

-Krakauer, A.H. et al. (submitted) Successful male sage-grouse show greater laterality in courtship and aggressive behaviors.
+Krakauer, A.H. et al. (in review) Successful male sage-grouse show greater laterality in courtship and aggressive behaviors.
 Animal Behavior (includes 4 undergraduate researchers from our lab).

 Krakauer, A.H. (in revision) Genetic mating system suggests early formation of reproductive coalitions in wild turkeys.
 Behavioral Ecology.